If you have sleep paralysis you are awake but you are unable to move your body (paralysis) and unable to speak when you wake up from sleep.

 How common is sleep paralysis?

 Sleep paralysis is relatively common.
-About 1 in 5 people have at least one episode of sleep paralysis during their lifetime.
-Sleep paralysis can affect people of all ages but it's more common in teenagers and young adults.
-Sleep paralysis is also more common in people of African descent and people who have mental health problems.
+About 1 in 10 people have at least one episode of sleep paralysis during their lifetime.
+Sleep paralysis can affect people of all ages.
+It's more common in students and in people of African descent.
+It's also more common in people who have anxiety, panic disorder and post-traumatic stress syndrome.

 Many people only experience sleep paralysis once or twice in their lives.
 Other people may experience regular episodes of sleep paralysis.